VaibhavGIT5048/SynScoAI/README.md

 ---

 *Built with FastAPI, React, and OpenAI.
-Deployed on Railway + Netlify.*
+Deployed on Railway + Netlify, with optional Render deployment via `render.yaml`.*